← Back to ResourcesBreed Guides

 Mats form within 24–48 hours, especially in friction zones (armpits, behind ears, between back legs, around the collar).
 Mats pull on skin painfully, trap moisture and bacteria (causing skin infections), and can cut off circulation.
 A neglected Shih Tzu coat goes from manageable to “shave-down required” in 2–3 weeks.
 Daily 10-minute brushing prevents this entirely.

-- Common new-owner mistake: only brushing the top of the coat — the mats form against the skin underneath
+• Common new-owner mistake: only brushing the top of the coat.
+Mats form against the skin underneath

 If you keep a Shih Tzu in a 1–2 inch puppy cut instead of long coat, you can drop to weekly brushing.
-Most Calgary pet owners choose this option for sanity.
+Most Calgary pet owners (Beltline condo dwellers, Bridgeland walk-up tenants, Tuscany families alike) choose this option for sanity.

 What are the most common Shih Tzu haircuts?